igarash1/igarash1.github.io/posts/2020-12-09-shoelace-formula-visualizer.md

 ---
-title: Visualizing Shoelace Formula, the formula for area of polygons.
+title: Visualizing Shoelace Formula, the formula for area of polygons
 editedDate: 2020/12/7
 tags: computer-science, math
 ---